neooffice/NeoOffice/README.txt

 Intructions for Building NeoOffice
 ----------------------------------

-At this time, the NeoOffice build supports building on Mac OS X 10.4 (Tiger) or 10.5 (Leopard).
+At this time, the NeoOffice build only supports building on Mac OS X 10.4 (Tiger).

+WARNING: Building under Mac OS X 10.5 and higher may not work, and as a result isn't supported.
+Leopard build instructions below are experimental only.

 Steps for building on Mac OS X 10.4 (Tiger) or 10.5 (Leopard) for both PowerPC and Intel